 I lied.
 This is what pisses me off the most:

 “I am committed to retaining the best of what it means to be a Mennonite college, while opening the doors wider to all who share our core values,” Brenneman said.
 “And I invite others to join us at Goshen College as we make peace in all of its forms, even with the national anthem.”
-Art professor John Blosser told The Goshen News that there is much national pride at the school, but that most people aren't going to blindly accept what the country does.
+Art professor John Blosser told The Goshen News that there is much national pride at the school, but that most people aren't going to blindly accept what the country does.1.
+Darlings, you are free to be a Mennonite college BECAUSE this country was willing to go to war, shed blood, and lose lives to secure your rights.

 2. The National Anthem isn't about "blindly accept[ing] what the country does."
 It's about NOT being BLIND to what the country DID to secure your rights.